scionproto/scion/doc/ControlPlanePKI.md

 The contents depend on the certificate type:

 #### AS Certificate
-- __IA__: ASCII string.
+- __IA__: string.
 ISD and AS identifiers of the entity that signed the certificate.
-- __CertificateVersion__: 64-bit unsigned integer.
+- __CertificateVersion__: 64-bit integer.
 The certificate version of the Issuer certificate.

 #### Issuer Certificate
-- __IA__: ASCII string.
+- __IA__: string.
 ISD and AS identifiers of the entity that signed the certificate.
 The issuer must be in the same ISD as the subject.
-- __KeyVersion__: 64-bit unsigned integer.
+- __KeyVersion__: 64-bit integer.
 The issuing key version of the issuing AS in the TRC.
-- __TRCVersion__: 64-bit unsigned integer.
+- __TRCVersion__: 64-bit integer.
 Version of the TRC the issuer used when signing the certificate.
 Note that a certificate can still be valid and verifiable, if the issuing AS has the same issuing key in any of the active TRC versions.
 TRC updates that do not change the issuing key do not affect the validity of a certificate.
 The TRCVersion serves as a starting point in the TRC